- Home

 What the Chart Shows

-The charts below summarize the typical daily price range for the farmer's dog cost based primarily on weight and calorie needs.
-All pricing reflects: The total cost per day Free shipping included No hidden fees added at checkout
+The charts below summarize typical The Farmer's Dog food prices: the daily cost range based primarily on weight and calorie needs.
+All pricing reflects the total cost per day, with free shipping included and no hidden fees added at checkout.

 These ranges represent what most customers can expect to pay after completing the subscription survey.